ToshioCP/Gobject-tutorial/src/sec3.src.md

 But you can use `G_DEFINE_TYPE`, its expansion includes the definition of the function.
 So, you actually don't need to write the definition by yourself.
 - The C type of the object is defined as a typedef of structure.
-For example, if the object name is `TDouble`, then `typedef struct _TDouble TDouble` is included in the output.
+For example, if the object name is `TDouble`, then `typedef struct _TDouble TDouble` is included in the expansion.
 But you need to define the structure `struct _TDouble` by yourself before `G_DEFINE_TYPE`.
 - `<NAME SPACE>_<NAME>` macro is defined.
 For example, if the object is `TDouble` the macro is `T_DOUBLE`.